Get the Recipe

 After my first foray into Creole and Cajun cooking (grilled jambalaya, a big success), I went on a big "Cajun-inspired everything" kick.
 Mixing a huge bowl of Cajun seasoning, I spent the day grilling or smoking a bunch of meat in it.
 This led to some pretty awesome results, including these Cajun-spiced dry-rubbed ribs.

 I cooked these ribs using my competition method, which has been giving me consistent and excellent results.
 Start by liberally coating the dry rub and slow-smoking them at 225°F until the racks formed a nice bark, about three hours.
 Then each rack gets wrapped in foil along with a liquid seasoning—I used this as an opportunity to infuse more Cajun flavor with a mixture of beer, butter, Worcestershire, liquid crab boil, and hot sauce—and placed them back into the smoker to cook for one hour.
-Finally, the ribs are unwrapped and smoked again until they'dre one, and finished off with a brush of reserved liquid seasoning.
+Finally, the ribs are unwrapped and smoked again until they're done, and finished off with a brush of reserved liquid seasoning.

 Another delicious Cajun-flavored meal!
 In contrast to traditional barbecue ribs, where the rub is usually a balance of sweet and spicy, these bones were more herbal, earthy, and had a slight kick of heat.
 The meat came out as great too—smoky, moist, and with all the right pull-off-the-bone tenderness.
 The best part?
 I still had a ton of Cajun seasoning left to keep going, so be prepared for wings, catfish, and shrimp boil skewers to come!